Gwinnett Stripers: Retired numbers

 The Stripers have not honored any players from their franchise history in Gwinnett by retiring their uniform numbers.
 When a number is retired, only the player with the retired number can wear that number if he returns to that team as a player or coach.
 This ensures that the number will be associated with one player of particular importance to the team.
 However, they have honored former Richmond Braves player and manager Tommie Aaron, brother of Hank Aaron, by retiring his number 23 on April 12, 2012.
 Additionally, Jackie Robinson's number 42 was retired throughout professional baseball on April 15, 1997.

 Awards

 Three players and one manager won International League awards in recognition for their performance with Gwinnett.

 Managers

-Gwinnett has had seven managers since their inaugural 2009 season.
+Gwinnett has had eight managers since their inaugural 2009 season.